Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Platform: Raise wages.
 Invest in manufacturing jobs.
 Increase the child tax credit.
 Support paid family leave.
 For more information go to Nolley’s campaign pasge.

-Incumbent Eric Sorenson is running for re-election for the Democratic nomination, he was first elected in 2022.
+Incumbent Eric Sorenson is running for re-election for the Democratic nomination, and he was first elected in 2022.

 Occupation: Farmer